riflechess/riflechess.github.io/stp/summaries/Planning_Commission_Meeting.md

 date:
 ---
 #### Meeting Info
-**Type:** Planning Commission Meeting
-**Purpose:** Review and discuss development proposals, zoning changes, and other planning-related matters **Date/Time:** Tuesday, March 21st, 2023, 6:00 PM - 9:30 PM **Location:** Saint Paul City Hall, Council Chamber
+**Planning Commission Meeting**
+* Date/Time: Monday, March 20, 2023, 5:30 PM - 7:00 PM
+* Location: City Hall, 15 W Kellogg Blvd, St. Paul, MN 55102
+* Purpose: To discuss and vote on various planning-related items affecting the city of Saint Paul

 #### Summary
-The Planning Commission meeting covered several topics:
+The Planning Commission meeting covered several agenda items, including zoning changes, new development proposals, and land use policies.

-* **Development Proposals:** The commission reviewed three development proposals for new construction projects in the city.
-Two of the proposals were approved with minor modifications.
+**Key Decisions**

+* **Zoning Changes:** The commission voted to approve a zoning change in the Frogtown neighborhood to accommodate a proposed mixed-use development.
+The vote was unanimous.
+* **New Development Proposals:**
+	+ A proposal for a new high-rise apartment building in the Downtown East neighborhood was tabled pending further review of traffic concerns.
-* **Zoning Changes:** A proposal to rezone a property on University Avenue from commercial to residential was tabled due to concerns about parking and density.
+	+ A plan for a new commercial development on University Avenue was approved, but with conditions related to parking and pedestrian access.
-* **Affordable Housing:** The commission discussed the city's affordable housing strategy and heard from community members about their concerns and suggestions.
+* **Land Use Policies:** The commission discussed and refined the city's policy on large-scale developments, aiming to balance growth with community needs.

-There was some contention surrounding the zoning change proposal.
-Commissioner Johnson expressed concerns about the impact of increased density on the neighborhood, while Commissioner Patel argued that it would bring much-needed housing stock to the area.
-The proposal was ultimately tabled until the next meeting for further discussion.

-Additionally, the commission voted to allocate $100,000 from the city's community development block grant funds towards a new affordable housing initiative in the Frogtown neighborhood.
-The vote was unanimous, with all commissioners agreeing that it was a crucial step towards addressing the city's affordable housing crisis.
+**Controversy:**
+The proposal for the high-rise apartment building in Downtown East sparked debate among commissioners.
+Concerns were raised about potential traffic congestion and strain on local infrastructure.
+Commissioner Maria Hernandez expressed strong opposition, stating that the development would "overwhelm" the neighborhood and require significant public investment to mitigate its impacts.
+The commission ultimately decided to table the proposal for further review.

+No votes were recorded against the zoning change in Frogtown or the commercial development on University Avenue.